alainkaegi/pythonorama/control_structures/functional_decomposition.md

 1. :star::star: Is it legal to have two functions with the same name in two different modules?
 1. :star::star::star: Is it legal to have more than one function with the same name in the same module?
 1. :star::star::star: Can you define a function inside another function?
+1. :star::star::star: Take a function that does not return any value (e.g., `print`).
+Is it an error to call this function within an expression?

 ## Answers
 1. Don't put anything between the parentheses: